patrickgunnar/galadriel3css/README.md

 ## G3CSS

-G3CSS extends Galadriel3CSS with additional features and enhancements tailored for complex web development projects.
-It integrates seamlessly with major web development frameworks such as React, Next.js, Vue.js, Angular, etc., enhancing developer productivity and application performance.
+G3CSS, the language at the core of Galadriel3CSS, empowers developers to create styles efficiently within the framework.
+Galadriel3CSS seamlessly integrates G3CSS to generate intelligent styles, optimizing performance and enhancing developer productivity.
+Galadriel3CSS is designed to complement major web development frameworks like React, Next.js, Vue.js, Angular, and others, it ensures robust compatibility and scalability for complex web projects.

 ### Planned Enhancements